-Compliance as Service (CaaS) is a service provided by some data-housing companies that enable the simple storage of data per current governance, security, and privacy standards.
-In layman’s terms, it’s a way to ensure that client and consumer data is protected and consistently updated with industry-specific guidelines and laws.
+Compliance as Service (CaaS) is a managed service offering provided by some data-housing companies that enable the simple storage of data per current governance, security, and privacy standards.
+In layman’s terms, it’s a way to ensure that client and consumer data is protected and consistently updated with industry-specific regulations and laws.

-Maintaining compliance is of utmost importance in the legal industry because whether it's merger and acquisition agreements, personal information, or other data, your organization has access to some form of sensitive information.
-And, unfortunately, whether that information is stored in the cloud or on-premise, it's at risk of being breached by hackers or other malicious parties.
+Maintaining compliance is of utmost importance in the legal industry because whether it's merger and acquisition agreements, personal information, or other data, your organization has access to some form of sensitive data.
+And, unfortunately, whether that information is stored in the cloud or on-premise, it's at risk of cyber-attacks and being breached by hackers or other malicious parties.

 How does CaaS help me manage my compliance efforts?

 According to Statista, the number of data breaches in the United States amounted to 1,244 with over 446.5 million records exposed.
 That’s a lot of compromised information, especially when you consider its potential impact on increased operations costs and loss of consumer trust.

 There are data regulations and best practices that have been put into place to prevent breaches like this from happening, but they are constantly advancing and can be difficult to maintain, especially for smaller companies or firms.